-Carl’s Village is a nonprofit agency providing tutoring and after school programs for primary and secondary school children in the region of Grand-Goâve, Haiti.
+Carl’s Village is a nonprofit organization providing after school tutoring and youth development programs for primary and secondary school children in the region of Grand-Goâve, Haiti.

 Only through personal relationships can a sense of individual responsibility be reestablished that will give youth the commitment to follow through on path to adulthood with a sense of pride and accomplishment.